Hello doctor,

 Welcome back to icliniq.com.

 Yes, theoretically virus life should be prolonged, although we do not have any definitive studies to demonstrate this practically.
 Additionally, wetting will reduce the temperature of the dried blood and can prolong their lives.
 But, in your case, we do not know how effectively the blood was mixed with water in order to effectively prolong their lives.
 Also, infectivity of dried blood is usually less and intact skin is unlikely to transmit it.
 However, you may get yourself tested in order to clear the doubt and negative test will confirm the things.
 Overall, the possibility of transmission is very less in your setting.
-Practically in additional to literature, in our hospitals, many a time even a wet blood comes in contact with intact skin with many workers and colleagues, but it has not resulted in a transmission.
+Practically in additional to literature, in our hospitals, many times even a wet blood comes in contact with intact skin with many workers and colleagues, but it has not resulted in a transmission.

 Thank you doctor,